 Did you know true happiness cannot be achieved by having something or doing something?
 It is not the result of figuring things out or knowing how things are either.
 It is neither about going somewhere or being someone.
 Actually it surfaces as a result of gaining insight into what is not, how things are not, who we are not!
 In other words, true happiness and joy are always here; they are the fabric of our being.
 We don’t need to have something or do something or know something in order to be joyful.
 Rather we need to see who we are not, how things are not, what reality is not.
 Then, and only then, our self-made shields blocking our light–blocking natural joy–begin to gradually crack and melt away to allow true happiness to shine through.

 The self-made shields I am talking about include the identity labels we attach to ourselves and our beliefs and assumptions.
 Our identity labels could be anything like taking oneself to be say an engineer, a doctor, a lawyer, a teacher, a plumber, a baker, a parent, a child, a sibling, a relative, a friend, a student, a spiritual seeker, and so on.
-Our beliefs and assumptions include all familial and socio-cultural ones, and religious, political, philosophical and scientific ones.
+Our beliefs and assumptions include all familial and socio-cultural ones, as well as the religious, political, philosophical and scientific ones.

 We must practice scepticism and develop a kind of lifestyle of continually examining our identity labels and beliefs and assumption without fear or favour.
 Such practice would gradually help us to be more present and begin to simply experience natural joy and feel happy for no good reason.